vcstuff/credential-profile-comparison/README.md

 Apart form the common properties, the matrix provides information for the credential format on selective disclosure, predicates and crypto-agility.
 These properties will be described in the following sections.

 #### Selective Disclosure
 Selective disclosure allows a holder to present a subset of the attributes of the credential issued by the issuer.
 This minimizes the amount of the holder's information that is shared with the issuer.
 For example, the government issues a passport credential to Alice.
 The passport includes a variety of attributes, such as Alice's first name, last name, birthdate, social security number, et cetera.
 When Alice want to buy alcohol at the supermarket, she has to prove to the supermarket that she is of legal drinking age ($18+$) to buy alcohol.
 In the classical setting where Alice shows her passport to the supermarket, the supermarket sees all the attributes on her passport, even though they just need her birthdate.
-Using SSI with selective disclosure, she can simply present her birthdate with which the supermarket can verify that she is over $18$.
+Using a Credential format selective disclosure capabilities, she can simply present her birthdate with which the supermarket can verify that she is over $18$.

-Selective disclosure can be achieved through the use of a signature algorithm that supports selective disclosure, such as BBS+ and CL signatures.
+Selective disclosure can be achieved through the use of a signature algorithm that supports selective disclosure, such as BBS+ and CL signatures, or by using a salted hash approach in the credential format's design.
+In the latter case, the salted hashes of the claims that can potentially be selectively disclosed are signed by the credential issuer (not the claims itself).
+The holder will then present the credential containing the signed hashes along with the actual claim values she wants to disclose and the verifier needs to check whether the disclosed values produce the same hash (i.e. are the values asserted by the credential issuer).
 Selective disclosure can also be achieved through governance, namely a community can agree on signing each attribute seperately, such that each attribute can also be presented seperately.
 As mentioned before, in our matrix we only look at choices on credential profile level, hence we only look at whether selective disclosure is achieved through the signature algorithm.

 #### Predicates
 Predicates allow the holder to further decrease the amount of information shared with the holder.
 Predicates check a value against a certain condition, resulting in true or false.
 Recall the example of Alice wanting to buy alcohol in the supermarket.
 Alice can prove that she is older than 18 using the predicate _age_ $\geq 18$.
 As Alice's age is $20$, the predicate $20 \geq 20$ is true.
 This way Alice can prove that she is allowed to buy alcohol without revealing her birthdate or even her age.

 Just like selective disclosure, predicates can be created on various levels.
 On a governance level, the issuer could issue common predicates to holders, such as $18+$ and $65+$.
 In the matrix, we only consider predicates through the capability of performing Zero-Knowledge Proofs in the credential profile.